ianare/exif-py/README.rst

 Compatibility
 *************

-EXIF.py is tested on the following Python versions:
+EXIF.py is tested and officially supported on the following Python versions:

-- 2.6
 - 2.7
-- 3.3
 - 3.4
 - 3.5
+- 3.6
+- 3.7

 Usage